pvnkmrksk/Aruco-Gully/README.md

-# ArUco Marker Detection and Tracking Pipeline
+# ArUco Gully

-A robust, real-time ArUco marker detection and tracking system using OpenCV with ZMQ streaming and data logging capabilities.
+**ArUco Gully** (गली - "gully" means alley/corridor in many Indian languages) is a robust, real-time ArUco marker detection and tracking system designed for tracking markers on objects moving through narrow corridors or confined spaces.
+Features ZMQ streaming and data logging capabilities for real-time monitoring and analysis.

 ## Features